Makayla12345678/WorldBallet/mongodb-atlas-setup.md

 2. Choose a cloud provider (AWS, Google Cloud, or Azure) - any will work for our purposes
 3. Select a region closest to you for better performance
 4. Leave the default cluster tier (M0 Sandbox)
-5. Name your cluster "WorldBalletsCluster"
+5. Name your cluster "WorldBallet"
 6. Click "Create Cluster"

 ## Step 4: Create a Database User